-- 24.3.1 Performance Reviews are conducted (as outlined in Articles 24.3.4 and 24.3.5) in order to review and assess overall performance, ensure adherence to standards and expectations with regard to Teaching & Teaching-Related Responsibilities, Professional Practice/Research and Service, and to make recommendations to the Dean of Faculty regarding career progress and merit progress increments (as defined in Article 24.3.6). - 24.3.2 Each non-sessional faculty member shall be reviewed every three years, unless otherwise specified. - 24.3.3 Career progress increments shall be awarded to all non-sessional faculty members of all ranks who are not at the ceiling of that rank. - 24.3.4 Each non-sessional faculty member shall submit materials required for Performance Review no later than January 31st of the year in which he/she is to be reviewed. - 24.3.5 Materials are reviewed by the Performance Review Committee of each Faculty which comprises: - 24.3.5.1 the appropriate Assistant Dean of Faculty (or designate); and - 24.3.5.2 2 faculty members elected by a quorum (=50% +1) of the total Tenured faculty members in the relevant Faculty or, in the event a quorum does not respond, two faculty members selected by the Dean of Faculty from the Faculty's tenured faculty members. - 24.3.6 The Performance Review Committee shall recommend career and merit progress increments based on each faculty member's performance review, which shall apply for the three academic years following the review:
+24.3.1 Performance Reviews are conducted (as outlined in Articles 24.3.4 and 24.3.5) in order to review and assess overall performance, ensure adherence to standards and expectations with regard to Teaching &

+Teaching-Related Responsibilities, Professional Practice/Research (except in the case of Teaching-Intensive Stream appointments) and Service, and to make recommendations to the Dean of Faculty regarding career progress and merit progress increments (as defined in Article 24.3.6).

+- 24.3.2 Each non-sessional faculty member shall be reviewed every three years, unless otherwise specified. - 24.3.3 Career progress increments shall be awarded to all non-sessional faculty members of all ranks who are not at the ceiling of that rank. - 24.3.4 Each non-sessional faculty member shall submit materials required for Performance Review no later than January 31st of the year in which he/she is to be reviewed. - 24.3.5 Materials are reviewed by the Performance Review Committee of each Faculty which comprises: - 24.3.5.1 The appropriate Associate Dean of Faculty (or designate); and - 24.3.5.2 2 faculty members elected by a quorum (=50% +1) of the totalTenured faculty members in the relevant Faculty or, in the eventa quorum does not respond, two faculty members selected bythe Dean of Faculty from the Faculty's tenured faculty members. - 24.3.6 The Performance Review Committee shall recommend career and merit progress increments based on each faculty member's performance review, which shall apply for the three academic years following the review:

-CAREER/MERIT CAREER/MERIT CAREER/MERIT
+PERFORMANCE CAREER/MERIT CAREER/MERIT CAREER/MERIT

-PROGRESS PROGRESS PROGRESS
+REVIEW PROGRESS PROGRESS PROGRESS

-PERFORMANCE REVIEW OUTCOMES INCREMENTS INCREMENTS INCREMENTS
+OUTCOMES INCREMENTS INCREMENTS INCREMENTS

 (First Year (Second Year (Third Year

+Following Following Following

-Following Review) Following Review) Following Review)
+Review) Review) Review)

-CAREER Meets basic expectations 0.5 0.5 0.5
+CAREER Meets basic 0.5 0.5 0.5

+PROGRESS expectations

-PROGRESS Fully meets expectations 1.0 1.0 1.0
+Fully meets 1.0 1.0 1.0

+expectations

-MERIT Exceeds expectations 1.5 1.5 1.5
+MERIT Exceeds 1.5 1.5 1.5

+PROGRESS expectations

-PROGRESS Significantly exceeds expectations 2.0 2.0 2.0
+Significantly 2.0 2.0 2.0

+exceeds

+expectations

-24.3.6.1 Career/Merit Progress Increments represent the average of the above four possible outcomes as applied to each of the three areas of Performance Review: Teaching and Teaching-Related Responsibilities, Professional Practice/Research and Service, pro-rated accordingly (as per Article 27.4) and rounded to the nearest half step.
+24.3.6.1 Career/Merit Progress Increments represent the average of the above four possible outcomes as applied to each of the three areas of Performance Review: Teaching and Teaching-Related Responsibilities, Professional Practice/Research (except in the case of Teaching-Intensive Stream appointments) and Service, pro-rated accordingly (as per Article 27.4) and rounded to the nearest half step.